jsreport/docs/docs/adapting-jsreport.md

 }).listen(1337, '127.0.0.1');
 ```

-You can find some additional information for using shortcut [here](/learn/pdf-reports-in-nodejs).

-###Dynamic access to jsreport entities
+##Dynamic access to jsreport entities
-jsreport is currently storing data into [mongodb](http://www.mongodb.org/) or [nedb](https://github.com/louischatriot/nedb) based on the configuration.
-The `Reporter` instance exposes abstraction around the data source through `documentStore` property.
+Once you have the jsreport running with some templates or reports created.
+You can reach them on the server using `documentStore` property.
+The API to search and manipulate underlying jsreport data is very similar to official [mongodb driver](https://github.com/mongodb/node-mongodb-native).
+It is just using promises.

 ```js
 reporter.documentStore.collection("templates")